RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-01-the-ferrari-meets-jaydata.md

 as I haven't worked with it before.
 The last piece of software that I want to bring to the table is of course RequireJS.
-We are going to build a JavaScript app and based on my experience there's simply no way of writing an app without it.
+We are going to build a JavaScript app and based on my experience there's simply no way of writing one without it.

 So without further hassle  we are now going to build a pretty straight forward three tier navigation, which BTW will align us nicely with the Metro-style design guides; and nah, we won't do Metro style left <-> right